The Third Alarm (1922 film): Director

+During his career at FBO, he would earn titles including the Master of Melodrama, King of Exploitation, and Hero of the Working Class.
+They would include this drama in all the categories.
+Johnson would continue to thrive as an independent director because he did not just make epic films; he made bankable movies focusing on subjects he and his mother held dear.
+During his career as a film director, he would direct 13 films, of which 11 were silent and 2 were talkies.

 Themes

-Like the director's quote, love and devotion are constant themes interwoven throughout the fabric of the third alarm's storyline.
-Dan McDowell's devotion to his wife and likewise her devotion to him; the couple's everlasting love and willingness to sacrifice for their children; Johnny's love for June; Dr. Rutherford's fatherly love for his daughter; Dan devotion for the horses in his care; a crippled boy kindness.
+Like the director's quote, love and devotion are constant themes throughout the third alarm's storyline.
+Dan McDowell's devotion to his wife and likewise her devotion to him; the couple's everlasting love and willingness to sacrifice for their children; Johnny's love for June; Dr. Rutherford's fatherly love for his daughter; Dan's devotion for the horses in his care; a crippled boy kindness.
 All of these were carefully blended to complement the tale of our working-class hero and create another Emory Johnson Melodrama.
 Moviegoers often saw another central theme.

 Dan McDowell's plight when he is caught between one of life's passages - too old to be young yet not old enough to be old.
-Mechanization had taken away the job he loved and changed the way he lived.
+Mechanization had taken away the job he loved and changed how he lived.
 This theme was something so many working class individuals could relate to in the industrial age.

 First, he paid homage to the police officers, and now he would honor the firefighters like the Patrick O'Hara character in "In the Name of the Law," this movie portrays firemen as family men trying to balance raising a family with the dangerous profession of firefighting.
-Johnson felt both these working-class heroes did not get the recognition they so richly deserved for the work they did.
-Emory Johnson's glorification of public servants would become the perfect subject material for all of his F.B.O.
+Johnson felt these working-class heroes did not get the recognition they so richly deserved for their work.
+Emory Johnson's glorification of public servants would become the perfect subject material for all his F.B.O.
 Special productions.